 For instance, in the British National Corpus (BNC), the word list of lemmas contains the word “hon.” on the 1036th position which is an abbreviated form of the word “honourable” standing on the 6430th position of this list.
 The absolute frequency of “hon.” is 10,546 whereas ALDF is only 58.
 (This means that the word occurs only in 91 documents of all 4,054 documents in BNC.)
 On the contrary, the word “honourable” has a lower absolute frequency of 862, but ALDF is 232 which indicates it will be widely distributed throughout the corpus (345 documents) and thus language respectively.

-ALDF is based on Average Logarithmic Distance (ALD) that describes the distance between occurrences of the search token.
-Therefore the token should be expected in the Xth position within the corpus.
-In other words, ALD says that every Xth token should be the token you are searching for.
+ALDF is based on Average Logarithmic Distance (ALD) describing the distance between occurrences of the search token.
+Therefore the token should be expected at the Nth position within the corpus.
+In other words, ALD says that every Nth token should be the token you are searching for.
 This concept corresponds to perplexity which is a probability distribution used for predicting a sample.

 The formula for ALD is